The Integrated Multimedia City Data (iMCD) research project was based on a unique and exciting collection of data looking at urban life in Glasgow.

-The dual data collection approach – the purposive, survey-based approach, and the information extraction Memories Server solution, will allow us to understand the context and motivations driving the social aspects of the urban environment, thereby supporting research on how such context might affect people’s attitudes, lifestyles and beliefs, and their mobility and time use patterns.
-The effort will also allow us to compare and contrast results from extracted structured and unstructured data with data from a statistically representative sample of respondents who are administered a battery of social science surveys.
+The dual data collection approach – the purposive, survey-based approach, and the information extraction solution - allowed us to understand the context and motivations driving the social aspects of the urban environment, thereby supporting research on how such context might affect people’s attitudes, lifestyles and beliefs, and their mobility and time use patterns.
+The effort also allowed us to compare and contrast results from extracted structured and unstructured data with data from a statistically representative sample of respondents who are administered a battery of social science surveys.

 Project Lead: Piyushimita (Vonu) Thakuriah

 Researchers: Jinhyun Hong, Joemon Jose, Zhenhong Li, Catherine Lido, Mark Livingston, Craig Macdonald, Michael Osborne, Iadh Ounis, Gwilym Pryce, Katarzina Sila-Nowicka

 Post-Doctoral Researchers: Soumyadeb Chowdhury, Md Sadek Ferdous, Nut Limsopatham

 - Article: Lido, C., Reid, K. & Osborne, M. (2019) Lifewide learning in the city: novel big data approaches to exploring learning with large-scale surveys, GPS, and social media, Oxford Review of Education, 45(2), pp. 279-295.

 - Book section: Osborne, M., Houston, M. and Lido, C. (2018) The role of big data in elucidating learning cities ancient, present and future.
 In: Stenger, J. R. (ed.)
 Learning Cities in Late Antiquity: the Local Dimension of Education.
 Routledge: London ; New York, pp. 24-46.
 ISBN 9781138299870